DevExpress/devextreme-documentation/concepts/05 UI Components/TabPanel/01 Getting Started with TabPanel/20 Create Tabs.md

 ---

-You can also use the [itemTitleTemplate](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#itemTitleTemplate) property to specify a custom template for titles of all items.
-The **items**.[tabTemplate](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/items/#tabTemplate) property allows you to specify a template for a separate item's title.
+You can also use the [itemTitleTemplate](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#itemTitleTemplate) property to specify a custom template for all tabs. **items**.[tabTemplate](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/items/#tabTemplate) overrides the **itemTitleTemplate** property and allows you to specify a template for an individual tab.
 This approach is not shown in this tutorial but you can refer to this property's description for details.